teamMay/project_3A/README.md

 * Use your own models and algorithms within existing routes or create new ones
 * Deploy this website to a production server
 * Try others alternatives like https://www.deploymachinelearning.com/ (django, docker, AB testing)
+* Decide to create a frontend website (with React, Vue, Svelte or whatever framework) to consume your API

 Feel free to reach me out at: adrien@may-sante.com